ageev/SmartHome/vaultwarden/README.md

 * 2 containers: Caddy, Vaultwarden
 * domain/subdomain name for HTTPS cert

+## Preparation steps - docker user
+I have a separate user for docker with very limited access rights.
+That's why you see "PUID" and "PGID" parameters in the docker-compose file below.
+They tell docker to start the container using the special user context.
+Now if container is malicious it will not be able to harm me much.

+PUID is a unique number, to get yours SSH to your NAS and run ```id <docker_user>```.
+Docker user should have sufficient rights to read/write to /volume1/docker/<container> dir

 ## Setting up Caddy
 I need to build a custom Caddy docker image with Gandi support